-CDD refresh checklist for existing accountancy clients: What should be checked?
+CDD refresh for existing accountancy clients: What should be checked?

-A CDD refresh helps an accountancy firm decide whether the client information held on file remains accurate, reliable, and sufficient for AML purposes.
+A CDD refresh helps an accountancy firm decide whether the client information held on file remains accurate and sufficient for AML purposes.

-The Money Laundering Regulations require firms to keep CDD information up to date during a business relationship.
-This means reviewing the areas most likely to affect the firm’s AML understanding, including ownership, control, business activity, services provided, risk indicators, and supporting evidence.
+The Money Laundering Regulations require firms to keep CDD information up to date during a business relationship, which means reviewing the areas most likely to affect the firm’s AML understanding.
+Key review areas include ownership and control, business activity, services, and risk indicators.

 Key takeaways